InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 ## 1. Current Objective
 - Maintain and improve the Injury Reporting App with a focus on code quality, documentation, and robust testing.
 Ensure all documentation is up to date and centralized in the `docs/` folder.
+- Refine the n8n prompt to correctly handle various types of data received from teachers.

 ## 2. Recent Progress
 - Refactored TeacherForm.tsx and MemoView.tsx into smaller subcomponents for maintainability